Azure/azure-sdk-for-python/sdk/communication/azure-communication-rooms/README.md

 ```

-### Upsert participants in a room
+### Add or update participants in a room
-In order to insert new participants or update existing participants, call the `upsert_participants` function from RoomsClient.
+In order to insert new participants or update existing participants, call the `add_or_update_participants` function from RoomsClient.

 ```python
 participants = []